-Promising Practice Examples Staff talk how they are dealing with their own feelings and emotions during the pandemic - during lessons that revolve around healthy coping strategies.
-Staff meet virtually with children daily and update the Google Classroom so that activities can be repeated with the caregiver or completed at a better time.
-The program is integrated with schools that need a literacy-focused program and gets teacher referrals based on children's literacy assessments.
+Promising Practice Examples Staff talk with children about how they are all dealing with their own feelings and emotions during the pandemic and provide lessons that revolve around healthy coping strategies.
+Every day, program staff meet virtually with children and update the Google Classroom so that activities can be repeated with the caregiver or completed at a better time.
+The program design is integrated with school sites through formal partnerships with schools that need a literacy-focused program.
+The program gets teacher referrals based on children's literacy assessments.
 Most support staff received Mental Health First Aid training to help recognize students struggling during the return to school and connect them to help.